VictorManduca/resume/README.md

 ## Welcome to my land!

-To run the project, just open the `index.html` file in `src` folder in your prefered browser
+To run the project just open the `index.html` file in `src` folder in your prefered browser

 ### To deploy on github pages
 ```